Kalpa-Services/mmg-wp-plugin/README.md

 # MMG Checkout Payment Plugin

+### Notice: This readme will soon be "developer focused" and will only detail information about code contributions and code practices.
+The documentation is being migrated [here](https://github.com/Kalpa-Services/mmg-wp-plugin-docs).

 ## Description

 MMG Checkout Payment is a WordPress plugin that enables MMG Checkout Payment flow for registered MMG Merchants to receive E-Commerce payments from MMG customers.
 This plugin integrates seamlessly with WooCommerce to provide a secure and efficient payment gateway for your online store.